 How to play: you need to lane around your power spikes.
 E. g.
-Talon has insane level two power spike, which makes him a king of the first blood.
+Talon has an insane level two power spike, which makes him a king of the first blood.
 Any matchup vs an assassin is a skill matchup.
 Whoever controls wave better, hits 6 first or has mechanical superiority - wins the encounter.
-Against casters if you don't get poked with auto attacks to 150 HP or CC’d, you win, as most of the times they will have no possibility of escaping.
+Against casters if you don't get poked with auto attacks to 150 HP or CC’d, you win, as most of the time, they will have no possibility of escaping.

 Vision control is key here.
 This is why you go for Duskblade and Sweeper to avoid wards.

 Assassins are usually mechanically demanding but rewarding.
 If you have a lot of patience to master them, go for it, as it will repay big time.